Aircoookie/WLED/usermods/INA219/Readme.md

    These libraries must be added under `lib_deps` in your `platformio.ini` (or `platform_override.ini`):
    - `wollewald/INA219_WE@~1.3.8` (by [wollewald](https://github.com/wollewald/INA219_WE))

+3. Setup SDA/SCL Pin - see at the readme bottom → ### I2C Configuration (Mandatory)

-3. Configure the parameters in the web interface or via the JSON config file.
+4. Configure the parameters in the web interface or via the `my_config.h` file (see step 6).

-4. Monitor your energy consumption through the WLED interface or via MQTT.
+5. Monitor your energy consumption through the WLED interface or via MQTT.

-5. Optional to predefine options:
+6. Optional to predefine options:

 		#define INA219_ENABLED             false
 		#define INA219_I2C_ADDRESS         0x40